isomerpages/psd-psc-annual-report/_psc-scholarships/psc-scholarships.md

 ![alt text - 2022 PSC Scholarships Award Ceremony](/images/Image5.jpg)

 66 scholarship recipients proceeded for studies in 2022; 19 on the Public Administration track, 35 on the Professional Service track and 12 on the Uniformed Service Track (Table 2).
-Details of the course and country of studies are in Table 3 and Table 4 respectively.
+Details of their course and country of studies are in Table 3 and Table 4 respectively.

 ![alt text - Table 2](/images/Tbl2.png)